-The idea of an online community has garnered a fair amount of attention over the past few years, especially since providing top-notch customer experience (CX) has become a priority for many organizations.
+The idea of an online community forum has garnered a fair amount of attention over the past few years, especially since providing top-notch customer experience (CX) has become a priority for many organizations.
 In fact, increasing customer engagement through improved CX is one of the top business priorities of 2019, and an online community is one of the most effective ways to do this.

 It’s not uncommon for the term “online community” to be somewhat ambiguous to those who haven’t had direct experience using one.
 I myself once had a broad idea of what this term meant, but as it turns out, there’s so much more to what an online community is, what it can achieve and why it’s successful.